VencentDev/dapyo/README.md

 > Find your next hike.
 Find your people.

-The DAPYO is a free social platform for discovering, organizing, and joining hikes with other people.
+DAPYO is a free social platform for discovering, organizing, and joining hikes with other people.
 It connects hikers, organizers, trails, scheduled events, activity history, reputation, and lightweight gamification in one place.